davidosomething/dkowpconfig/README.md

 [wp-cli](http://wp-cli.org/) is a commandline tool for managing WordPress and can be used in conjunction with composer to add and remove plugins.

+### Environment management
+It's good practice to not store passwords and API keys in your code.
+Instead, store them on the server and read them into your site using getenv().
+This means you'll have to modify some bash profile stuff, which you may not like.

+The real, right way to do handle

+If you really want to develop using a server installed on your machine check out [direnv](http://direnv.net/).
+It's also installable via [homebrew](http://brew.sh/).

 ## Setup
 * If you aren't using composer, edit the `.gitignore` file accordingly to track the core, plugins, and themes folders.
 It's commented.